xteruzzi/Ordinal-DMT-Filter/README.md

 For production deployment, you will want to launch your own Tapreader node and call the matching API.

 [Tapreader API Documentation](https://docs.ordinalsbot.com/tap-protocol/tap-reader-api)

+## Overview of the second code (calckaratscore.mjs)

+This file takes a bitcoin address, retrieve all owned natdiamonds and natjewels items and calculates the total natkarat score as per the natdiamonds whitepaper (see below).

 ## Digital Matter Theory (DMT)
 If you want to know more about DMT here the gitbook: https://digital-matter-theory.gitbook.io/digital-matter-theory